-In a career that took flight with immediate commercial success and critical acclaim, guitar virtuoso Stanley Jordan has consistently displayed a chameleonic musical persona of openness, imagination, versatility and maverick daring.
+In a career that took flight in 1985 with commercial and critical acclaim, guitar virtuoso Stanley Jordan has consistently displayed a chameleonic musical persona of openness, imagination, versatility and maverick daring.
 Be it bold reinventions of classical masterpieces or soulful explorations through pop-rock hits, to blazing straight ahead jazz forays and ultramodern improvisational works—solo or with a group—Jordan can always be counted on to take listeners on breathless journeys into the unexpected.

 Key to Jordan’s fast-track acclaim was his mastery of a special technique on the guitar’s fretboard.
 Instead of conventional strumming and picking, Jordan's innovative "touch technique" is an advanced form of two-handed tapping.
 While a handful of other players were using similar techniques, Stanley’s fluid, multi-layered textures and sheer virtuosity raised the bar for excellence.
 But his technique, though impressive, is always a means to a musical end.
 His music is imbued with a warmth and sensitivity that has captured the imagination of listeners worldwide.
 A classically trained pianist before playing guitar, Jordan wanted greater freedom in voicing chords on his guitar, so he applied piano principles to do so.
 Jordan's touch technique allows the guitarist to play melody and chords simultaneously with an unprecedented level of independence.
 It also allows Jordan to play simultaneously on two different guitars, or even on guitar and piano.
 He says that “I think of it as a single instrument, but one with a wide range of tonal colors—that’s why I do it.”